Jordyn Adams

-Jordyn Bradley Adams (born October 18, 1999) is an American professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Los Angeles Angels and Baltimore Orioles.
+Jordyn Bradley Adams (born October 18, 1999) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Los Angeles Angels and Baltimore Orioles from 2023 to 2025.
+He is committed to play college football as a wide receiver at SMU starting in 2026.

 Amateur career

 Adams attended Blythewood High School in Blythewood, South Carolina, and transferred to Green Hope High School in Cary, North Carolina, for his senior year.
 He played both baseball and American football.
 In July 2017, he played in the Under Armour All-America Baseball Game and hit a walk-off single in the bottom of the 11th inning to give his team the victory.
 As a senior in football, he had 54 receptions for 1,060 yards and 16 touchdowns.
 He played in the U.S. Army All-American Bowl.
 He was also invited to play at the Under Armour All-America Game.
 Adams committed to the University of North Carolina to play both college football and college baseball.
-He was rated by Rivals.com as a four-star football recruit and ranked among the top players in his class.
+He was rated by 247Sports as a five-star football recruit and ranked among the top players in his class.
 He was also considered a top prospect for the 2018 Major League Baseball draft.